 There are preset templates of various types of MIS report in Tally.
-Most of these reports can be divided in four major categories.
+Most of these reports can be divided into four major categories.

 - Accounting: All the different kinds of reports mentioned above that are used by the accounts department fall in this category.
 Reports such as Profits and Fund Statements can be processed with the help of Tally ERP 9’s accounting templates.
 These reports provide the details of the financial aspects of the business activities.

 - Finance: Managed by the finance department, these reports help in managing the investments and assets of shareholders and creditors.
-This category includes reports such as financial statement and fund statement.
+This category includes reports such as financial and fund statements.

 - Inventory: With the help of the inventory MIS report in Tally, tasks related to manufacturing, stock management, and order reports can be managed.
 It helps in comparing goods and machinery that are procured, sold, and bought, for manufacturing.

 - Management Control: This category of MIS report in Tally helps in creating reports for various tasks related to management control such as statistics, costing, budget, and sales, to name a few.
 This category of MIS reports helps in the efficient management of logistics in the business.

-Using the preset MIS templates provided in Tally, you can create specific reports for various departments such as sales, MIS reports, HR MIS reports etc. Just fill-in the particulars that you require in the report.
+Using the preset MIS templates provided in Tally, you can create specific reports for various departments such as sales, & HR MIS reports, etc. Just fill in the particulars that you require in the report.

 Next, with the help of formulas in Tally, you simply need to connect the back-end database (Excel spreadsheet or any other DBMS) where your data is stored.
-The formulas fetch the unsorted data from spreadsheet to Tally and you can compile your report according to the requirements.
+The formulas fetch the unsorted data from the spreadsheet to Tally and you can compile your report according to the requirements.